shawnchang51/Fire_Simulator/AI-Guided_Design_Optimization.md

 ## FAQ

 **Q: Which phase should I start with?**
 A: Start with Phase 1 immediately (1-2 days).
-The config changes alone provide 3-5x speedup with zero code changes.
+The config changes provide 3-5x speedup for label generation with zero architectural changes.
+This lets you start collecting pairwise labels right away.

+**Q: How is this different from RL?**
+A: This uses **pairwise ranking** instead of RL.
+The simulator generates ground-truth labels comparing pairs of designs (A > B?), and a CNN learns to predict relative quality.
+This is more robust to noisy simulator outputs and requires less training data than RL policy learning.

+**Q: How much training data is needed?**
+A: Start with 5K-10K pairwise comparisons across 10-20 floor plans.
+With proper data augmentation and mixed sampling (random + hard pairs), this provides good Spearman correlation (0.7-0.9).
+More data improves correlation but yields diminishing returns.

-**Q: How accurate is the neural surrogate?**
+**Q: How accurate is the scoring network?**
-A: With 10k training samples, expect 90-95% correlation with full simulation.
-For RL training, this is sufficient since the policy learns to optimize the surrogate reward.
+A: With 10K pairwise labels, expect Spearman correlation of 0.7-0.85 between model scores and simulator scores.
+Top-k recall (finding true top designs) is typically 60-80% for k=20.
+This is sufficient for 10-50x search speedup.

 **Q: Can I use GPU?**
-A: Yes, Phase 3 supports GPU via PyTorch (surrogate model) and optionally JAX (vectorized fire/pathfinding).
-Batch evaluation of 1000+ floor plans is 100x faster on GPU.
+A: Yes, the scoring network uses PyTorch and runs efficiently on GPU.
+Batch inference on 1000 candidates takes <1 second on GPU vs 2-3 seconds on CPU.
+The simulator still runs on CPU but only validates top-k candidates.

 **Q: What about determinism for reproducibility?**
-A: Use `DeterministicFireModel` and set random seeds.
-The JIT-compiled version is fully deterministic.
+A: Use fixed random seeds for both training data generation and inference.
+The simulator with `DeterministicFireModel` and seeded numpy ensures reproducible labels.
+The trained network is deterministic at inference time.

+**Q: How do I know if the AI is working?**
+A: Monitor these metrics:
+- **Spearman correlation**: Should be >0.7 after training on 10K pairs
+- **Top-k recall**: Fraction of true top-20 designs found in model's top-20 (target: >60%)
+- **Simulation calls saved**: Should reduce calls by 90-95% (only validate top-k of N_large)
+- **Case studies**: Visual comparison of random vs AI-selected designs